 How to Set Your Child Up Financially with Traditional Bank Accounts

 A 529 plan isn’t the only way to save money for your child’s future.
 When you consider how to set your child up financially, it is essential to think about how you will teach them the financial skills they are going to need to survive in the real world.
 One of the best ways to do that is to help them open a bank account and use it to teach them how to manage expenses.
-The earlier you start teaching them these important lessons, the better chance they will have for financial success in the future.
+For the purpose of how to set your child up financially, the earlier you start teaching them these important lessons, the better chance they will have for financial success in the future.

 When you give a child hands-on experience in making deposits, balancing checkbooks, and withdrawing money to pay for things, you will be teaching them critical lifelong skills about money and finance (we can definitely help with that education thing!!).
 These lessons will instill a vigilance to help them avoid pitfalls, like overdraft fees and spending outside of their means, years down the road.
 After all, isn’t it better for them to make their financial mistakes at a young age, when they are under your supervision, instead of when they’re out there alone responsible for feeding themselves and keeping a roof over their heads?

 Once your child is old enough to start working, have a job, or even collect an allowance for chores that they are performing around the house, you can help by encouraging them to save money.
-The earlier you teach a child how to save money and the importance of saving, the more likely it is that they will become financially savvy adults.
+In the approach of how to set your child up financially, the earlier you teach a child how to save money and the importance of saving, the more likely it is that they will become financially savvy adults.